danradom/docker-mysql-replication/README.md

 ```

 <br />
-*wait about 30 seconds before proceeding.  this gives mysql enough time to come up on mysql1 before starting the mysql container*<br />
+*wait about 30 seconds before proceeding.  this gives mysql enough time to come up on mysql1 before starting the mysql container.failing to do so could result in broken replication*<br />
 <br />

 change to the mysql2 directory<br />